danvega/danvega-dev/blog/2019/04/18/Tips-for-Vue-Developers:-Avoid-directly-manipulating-the-DOM.md

 ## Practical example using \$refs in Vue

 Again, this isn't the most practical example because we are just doing the same thing we did in our earlier example.
-As I said earlier you might come across this issue when you're working with parent / child components.
-For this example let's say that you have a checkout form and in that component you have a child component called `CustomerForm.vue`.
+As I said earlier you might come across this issue when you're working with parent/child components.
+For this example let's say that you have a checkout form and in that component, you have a child component called `CustomerForm.vue`.

-In our checkout form component we want to programmatically set the focus of an input in our customer form component.
+In our checkout form component, we want to programmatically set the focus of an input in our customer form component.
 The way we can do this is to assign a ref to our customer form within our checkout form.

 ```html
 <template>